iden3/docs/docs/guides/circom-and-snarkjs.md

 Whereas `===` adds a constraint without assigning a value to a signal.

 >Note: `<==` is just the combination of `===` and `<--`.
 In other words `<==` assigns a value and adds a constraint in one go.
-This isn't always desirable.
-The flexibility of circom allows us to split this up into two steps.
+But since this isn't always desirable, the flexibility of circom allows us to split this up into two steps.

->Note: It turns out there's still a subtle problem with the circuit.
+>Note: It turns out there's still a subtle problem with our circuit.
 Since the operations take place over a [finite field](https://en.wikipedia.org/wiki/Finite_field), we need to guarantee that the multiplication doesn't overflow.
 This can be done by binarizing the inputs and checking the ranges.
-Don't worry about the details for the time being, we'll cover it in a future tutorial.
+If that didn't make any sense to you, don't worry, we'll coverthis in a future tutorial.

 ## 4 Proving on-chain